bitwarden/help/_articles/miscellaneous/cli.md

 ### Templates

-You can use the `get` command to retrieve templates for various types of objects and sub-objects.
+You can use the `get` command to retrieve templates for various types of *request* objects and sub-objects.
 Templates are useful when needing to get the "base" JSON object to work with while using the `create` command.
 A template's JSON properties are sometimes populated with example data that you should change.

 - `item`
 - `item.field`